'It is a happy talent to know how to play.' Ralph Waldo Emerson

 Specialist therapists experienced in working with young people on a range of issues (specific to that age group) which may include: Anxiety; self-harm; depression; bullying (physical and cyber); identity; sexuality and gender; abuse (sexual, emotional, physical); eating disorders; transitions; anger and violence; trauma; BME; disability (learning, physical).

-To find out more, please book in online for an initial interview with one of our assessors.
+To find out more, please Contact the Clinic and we will arrange an initial interview with one of our assessors.
 This is an information gathering session requiring completion of a shorter online form specific to young people.
-This is also available to complete prior to the assessment session in paper form, but please arrive 15 minutes early to the booked appointment session to allow time for form completion.
 See Initial interview

 People aged 18 and over are able to access our full range of adult services.